open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 #### Breaking Changes

 Since these types are publicly exported, a breaking change in this file can cause transpilation issues or require code changes for existing users.
-Special care and attention should be put when modifiying this file to guarantee backword compatibility or proper documentation of breaking changes.
+Special care and attention should be put when modifiying this file to guarantee backward compatibility or proper documentation of breaking changes.

 ### Internal Types